SmarterApp/TDS_Proctor/README.md

 #### Database Properties
 The following parameters need to be configured inside program management for database.

-* `datasource.url=jdbc:mysql://localhost:3306/schemaname`  - The JDBC URL of the database from which Connections can and should be acquired.
+* `datasource.url=jdbc:mysql://localhost:3306/schemaname?useUnicode=yes&characterEncoding=utf8`  - The JDBC URL of the database from which Connections can and should be acquired. useUnicode is required to store unicode characters into the database
 * `datasource.username=<db-username>`  -  Username that will be used for the DataSource's default getConnection() method.
 * `encrypt:datasource.password=<db-password>`  - Password that will be used for the DataSource's default getConnection() method.
 * `datasource.driverClassName=com.mysql.jdbc.Driver`  - The fully qualified class name of the JDBC driverClass that is expected to provide Connections.